Dr. Jo Ann Daniels & Associates

 prescription bottles or packages in locking plastic bags.

-Stock at least two weeks of food and bottled water for each pet.
+Stock at least ONE MONTH of food and bottled water for each pet.
 Place dry food in a waterproof tubberware and store away from areas prone to water damage.
 If your pet eats canned food, purchase a manual can opener so cans can be opened even if the power is off.

 Folding crates can be used